 How do OTPs work?

-OTPs use medication assisted treatment (MAT) — the use of medicines combined with counseling and behavioral therapies — to treat patients diagnosed with opioid use disorders (OUDs).
+OTPs use medications for opioid use disorder (MOUD) — the use of medicines combined with counseling and behavioral therapies — to treat patients diagnosed with opioid use disorders (OUDs).

 What drugs are used?